Concentration in

 During the 2014-15 academic year RISD introduced a new interdisciplinary concentration in Nature–Culture-Sustainability Studies.
 Built on a popular pilot program, the 21-credit NCSS concentration invites undergraduates to shape individualized courses of study focused on the environmental humanities.
 Through the concentration, students are pursuing issues related to biomimicry, emerging technologies, global warming, hybridity and sustainability, among other options.

-– Advance a sophisticated, critical understanding of the ways aesthetics, objects, and language interact with culture, power relations, and institutions to shape our perceptions of the natural and built world.
+Formulate a critical understanding of and be able to communicate the ways aesthetics, objects, systems, and language interact with culture, power relations, and institutions to shape our perceptions of and relationships with the natural and built world.

 Students will also complete a 3-credit core course in Nature-Culture-Sustainability Studies – The NCSS Core Seminar.
 This course will receive credit as a non-major studio elective cross-listed in the Divisions of Liberal Arts, Fine Arts, Architecture and Design.
 Students may distribute their remaining credits for the concentration according to their individual needs and creative passions.